aosp-mirror/platform_development/cmds/monkey/README.NETWORK.txt

-MONKEY NETWORK SCRIPT
+SIMPLE PROTOCOL FOR AUTOMATED NETWORK CONTROL

-The Monkey Network Script was designed to be a low-level way to programmability inject KeyEvents and MotionEvents into the input system.
-The idea is that a process will run on a host computer that will support higher-level operations (like conditionals, etc.) and will talk (via TCP over ADB) to the device in Monkey Network Script.
+The Simple Protocol for Automated Network Control was designed to be a low-level way to programmability inject KeyEvents and MotionEvents into the input system.
+The idea is that a process will run on a host computer that will support higher-level operations (like conditionals, etc.) and will talk (via TCP over ADB) to the device in Simple Protocol for Automated Network Control.
 For security reasons, the Monkey only binds to localhost, so you will need to use adb to setup port forwarding to actually talk to the device.

 INITIAL SETUP